raspberrypi-aa/raspberrypi-aa.github.io/session3/audio.md

 ## Audio Output

 Audio output on the Raspberry Pi is done through either the HDMI connector or the 1/8" blue headphone connector.
 Control of which connector the audio is present on is done through the amixer command. amixer is one of a suite of the ALSA control tools.
 ALSA is the Advanced Linux Sound Architecture and provides a set of utilities to configure and control sound devices on Linux computers.
-To install the ALSA tools you will need, run
+To install the ALSA tools you will need to run the following. mpg321 is used to play mp3s

 {% highlight bash %}
 sudo apt-get update
-sudo apt-get install alsa-utils sudo apt-get install mpg321 to play mp3s
+sudo apt-get install alsa-utils sudo apt-get install mpg321
      0 upgraded, 30 newly installed, 0 to remove and 301 not upgraded.
 {% endhighlight %}